mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 deployment.apps/static-sample   1/1     1            1           107s
 ```

-So now, when the resources are there we can go to http://static.lab.cluster/ and should see our website.
+When the resources are there we can go to http://static.lab.cluster/ and should see our website.

 ![website before](website-before.png)